 All ANZACATA members who are practising – that is, engage directly with clients, must commit to continuing professional development and supervision.
 This is to ensure that they retain their capacity to practice safely, ethically, effectively and legally.

 A key element of professional practice is regular, ongoing clinical supervision and Continuing Professional Development activities (CPD).
-Professional members bear the cost of this currency of practice in order to become members and to maintain their membership each year.
+Practising members bear the cost of this currency of practice in order to become members and to maintain their membership each year.